comtom/blog/_posts/2014-11-16-the-framework-that-you-dont-need-to-learn-anything.md

 ---
 layout: post
-title: Php Transparent Framework: The framework that you don't need to learn anything
+title: Php Transparent Framework The framework that you don't need to learn anything
 ---

 *Reinventing the wheel*